DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 How to run:

-- From the repository root:
-  uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}
+- From the repository root (standardized entrypoint): uvicorn main:app --host 0.0.0.0 --port ${PORT:-3001}

 - From the DataPlaneService directory (this is how the preview runs):